Expected Performance of a Mean-Reversion Trading Strategy - Part 3

 3.1 Stationary moments

 The joint system (X_t, M_t) is a two-dimensional linear SDE, and its stationary second moments can be derived by applying the product rule and setting time derivatives to zero.
+(The joint system is exponentially ergodic — both eigenvalues of the drift matrix are strictly negative — so the time-averaged moments converge to these stationary values at an exponential rate.)

 For \mathbb{E}[X_t^2], Itô’s formula gives d(X^2) = (\sigma^2 - 2\theta X^2)\,dt + 2\sigma X\,dW, so in stationarity: